In This Article

 - BitOcean

-If you are in the US, try out one of Coinflip’s ATMs that currently offers 10% off transaction fees when you use promo code “99BTC”.
+If you are in the US, try out one of Coinflip’s ATMs that currently offers 10% off transaction fees when you use the promo code “99BTC”.

 The map also allows you to search for Altcoin ATMs if you want to buy/sell other cryptos.
-Every ATM takes a commission from each trade; the amount varies from one device to another, so make sure you’re aware of the fees that are usually stated on the machine.
+Every crypto ATM takes a commission from each trade; the amount varies from one device to another, so make sure you’re aware of the fees that are usually stated on the machine.

 Regulations for Operating a Bitcoin ATM in the US